reneolverar/Udacity_Sentiment_Analysis_Article_NLP/README.md

 You can choose to input raw text or an URL to a news article / blog.

+A live demonstration of the project can be testet at: https://strong-khapse-48d3b8.netlify.app/

 ## Getting Started

 Follow one of the two following methods to get this project: